 Will has been the “genius” behind the RunningLane training philosophy since graduating from the University of Alabama in Huntsville, where he earned a BS in Biology with an Exercise Physiology cognate.
 He competed for both the Cross Country and Track teams and was a five-time qualifier to the NCAA Division II National Championships including XC, the outdoor 1500m, and the indoor Mile.

-During his coaching career, Will has helped over 100 athletes reach personal best times in distances ranging from the 800-meter dash to ultra-marathons.
-Will has coached high school cross-country teams to state championship berths.
-He has also coached several high school runners to individual state titles.
+During his coaching career, Will has helped over 200 athletes reach personal best times in distances ranging from the 800-meter dash to ultra-marathons.
+To date, he has helped over 50+ runners qualify for the Boston Marathon and has been featured in running magazines such as Runner's World.
+Will also coached high school cross-country teams to state championship berths as well as several high school runners to individual state titles.